DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `string`: The ID of the asset database to use as the root of the search.
+  * associations `string`: Associated values to return in the response, separated by semicolons (;).
+This call supports DataReference to return attributes with data references.
+If this parameter is not specified, DataReference values are not returned.
   * attributeCategory `string`: Specify that returned attributes must have this category.
 The default is no filter.
   * attributeDescriptionFilter `string`: The attribute description filter string used for finding objects.
 Only the first 440 characters of the description will be searched.
 For Asset Servers older than 2.7, a 400 status code (Bad Request) will be returned if this parameter is specified.
 The default is no filter.
   * attributeNameFilter `string`: The attribute name filter string used for finding objects.
 The default is no filter.